UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 These are just a few clear and relatively simple examples of what can be done with data that is successfully stored in an S3 bucket after retrieving it from the AQS API. ​

-This same data could be used to create real-time apps for both historical and forecasting purposes, or to model changes in AQI over time by geographic region — all fascinating use cases, but applications that were outside the scope of this particular project. ​
+This same data could be used to create real-time apps for both historical and forecasting purposes, or to model changes in AQI over time by geographic region — all fascinating use cases, but applications that were outside the scope of this particular project.

+### Ways to Improve
+1. Ensure the time span of data pull aligns with the frequency of lambda executions set by CloudWatch.
+Disagreements in these two parameters will result in either missed data or redundant data.
+2. In order to aggregate the latitude/longitude data, each observation has to be parsed and placed within a shapefile of state boundaries.
+Either determine a way to parallelize or vectorize this process, or incorporate this assessment into the lambda function call so that users do not have to get the state name locally before analysis.
+3. Write a mirrored function of the current `dataPull` function to go back into time to get the data from the last 10 - 15 years.
+This can be done at a much faster frequency, provided one does not exceed the limit of hourly API calls permitted by AirNow.
+This would be able to be integrated with the other S3 bucket to produce an even larger dataset, stretching back to roughly 2008.